Paid or unpaid?

-The Careers, Employability and Enterprise Centre receives many requests to advertise unpaid work experience.
-We feel that Durham students may be at a disadvantage were we to introduce a blanket refusal to advertise these opportunities.
-We, therefore, assess each request on an individual basis and advertise those which we feel may be of benefit.
+The Careers, Employability and Enterprise Centre receive many requests to advertise unpaid work experience.
+We do not advertise any roles which we feel could contravene the UK National Minimum Wage legislation; a number of variables are outlined in this legislation and as a result we assess each request on an individual basis.
 If you are considering undertaking some unpaid work experience, then think about the following:

 Plan how you will benefit from the experience - before you agree to it

 - Will this opportunity help you learn useful skills?
 Prospects Occupations Profiles can help you identify these skills, look under 'entry requirements' for the occupation/s that interest you.

 - Understand the pitfalls.

 - Check websites like Interns Anonymous to read people's experience of unpaid work experience, and pick up some tips.